 Flynt Graduate Award

-Graduate students studying Alabama history and culture in the College of Liberal Arts are invited to apply for the 2018 Wayne Flynt Endowed Graduate Research Award in Alabama History and Culture.
+Graduate students studying Alabama history and culture in the College of Liberal Arts are invited to apply each fall for the Wayne Flynt Endowed Graduate Research Award in Alabama History and Culture.

 Dr. Wayne Flynt, Professor Emeritus in the Department of History at Auburn University, is the author of thirteen books, and one of the most recognized and honored scholars of Southern history, politics, and religion.
 He has won numerous teaching awards and has been a Distinguished University Professor for many years.